magento/pagebuilder-docs/docs/architecture/events.md

 ### `stage:{{preview.contentType.stageId}}:viewportChangeAfter` {#stageidviewportchangeafter}

-Triggered for viewport changes in the Admin.
+Triggered on viewport changes in the Admin stage.
 Handle this event to control responsive changes to your content type from within your `preview` component.

 ```js